weavenet/gosync/README.md

 Sync files, fast.

+Gosync leverages go routines to concurrently sync files from S3 to the local file system and vice versa.

 # Installation

 Clone the repo:

     get clone https://github.com/brettweavnet/gosync

-Chagne in the gosync directory and run make:
+Change into the gosync directory and run make:

-    cd gosync
-    make
+    cd gosync; make

 # Setup